2023 Stock Car Pro Series: Team changes

 The field was reduced from thirty-four to thirty-two cars.

 Crown Racing and TMG Racing decreased their operations from three to two cars and RKL left the series after two seasons.
 Full Time Sports was the only team that increased its operation from four to five cars.

 Crown Racing changed from Chevrolet to Toyota.

-Full Time Sports divided its operations into three, two cars with the Mobil Ale name, and one under the Texaco Racing name.
-After seven seasons Bassani Racing did not return as a subsidiary of FTS.
+Full Time Sports divided its operations into three cars, two cars with the Mobil Ale name, and one under the Texaco Racing name.
+After seven seasons, Bassani Racing did not return as a subsidiary of FTS.

-Pole Motorsport reverted to its original name after the Shell ended its support for the team.
+Pole Motorsport reverted to its original name after their sponsor Shell ended its support for the team.

 R.Mattheis Motorsport and TMG Racing swapped their main sponsors.
 Lubrax switched to TMG and Blau Pharmaceutical moved to R.Mattheis.

 Driver changes

 Diego Nunes, Pedro Cardoso and Galid Osman left the series to join TCR South America.

 Eduardo Barrichello moved up to the series with Full Time Sports after competing part time with the team in 2021 and 2022.

 Enzo Elias graduated from Porsche Cup Brasil to race full time at Crown Racing.
 He replaced Cacá Bueno and Rodrigo Baptista, who left the team and joined KTF Sports.

 Felipe Massa and Júlio Campos left R.Mattheis Motorsport to join TMG Racing.
-Allam Khodair, who raced for R.Mattheis in 2022, joined TMG alongside Felipe Fraga, who returned for the series after competing in the DTM.
+Allam Khodair, who raced for R.Mattheis in 2022, joined TMG alongside Felipe Fraga, who returned for the series after competing in the DTM championship.

 Lucas Foresti left KTF to replace Matias Rossi at A.Mattheis Vogel.
 Rossi returned to Full Time Sports, replacing Rafael Suzuki, who joined Pole Motorsport.

 Lucas Kohl graduated from Stock Series to race for Hot Car Competições alongside Gaetano di Mauro, who left KTF Sports.
 Felipe Lappena and Tuca Antoniazzi, who raced for Hot Car in 2022, both left the series.

 Raphael Teixeira moved up to the series full time with Scuderia Chiarelli, having raced as a wildcard in several events in 2021 and 2022.
 He replaced Beto Monteiro, who left the series.

 Mid-season changes

-Nelson Piquet, Jr. missed the second round due a conflict with the 2023 4 Hours of Barcelona, the first round of European Le Mans Series.
+Nelson Piquet Jr. missed the second round due a conflict with the 2023 4 Hours of Barcelona, the first round of European Le Mans Series.
 He was replaced by Rafael Martins.

 Tony Kanaan missed the third round to compete in the 2023 Indianapolis 500.
 He was replaced by Arthur Leist.

 Matias Rossi missed three rounds due to schedule clashes with commitments in the Turismo Carretera.

 Felipe Fraga missed the fifth round due to a conflict with the IMSA SportsCar Championship's Chevrolet Grand Prix.

 Scuderia Chiarelli made a number of driver changes throughout the season.
 Antonio Junqueira, Santiago Urrutia and Felipe Lapenna competed in place of Raphael Teixeira.

 Sérgio Ramalho made his debut in the series for Hot Car Competições at the final round in Interlagos, standing in for Gaetano di Mauro.